TAX NOTICE

 How do I do a rollover?

 There are two ways to do a rollover.
-You can do either a direct rollover or a 60- day rollover.
+You can either do a direct rollover or a 60-day rollover.

-If you do not do a direct rollover, you may still do a rollover by making a deposit into an IRA or eligible employer plan that will accept it.
-Generally, you will have 60 days after you receive the payment to make the deposit.
-If you do not do a direct rollover, the Plan is required to withhold 20% of the payment for federal income taxes (up to the amount of cash and property received other than employer stock).
-This means that, in order to roll over the entire payment in a 60-day rollover, you must use other funds to make up for the 20% withheld.
-If you do not roll over the entire amount of the payment, the portion not rolled over will be taxed and will be subject to the 10% additional income tax on early distributions if you are under age 59½ (unless an exception applies).
+If you do a 60-day rollover and the payment isn’t a qualified distribution, the Plan is required to withhold 20% of the earnings for federal income taxes (up to the amount of cash and property received other than employer stock).
+This means that, in order to roll over the entire payment in a 60-day rollover to a Roth IRA, you must use other funds to make up for the amount withheld.

 How much may I roll over?